Ixcatl/fables_novasophonia/docs/core/equipment.rst

          - 1h
          - Light
          - 100
          - Wand attacks may use Savvy to hit, and can be parried as ranged attacks.
 Its first point of damage dealt is raw :term:`astral damage <damage type: astral>`; any rollover is dealt as soakable, :term:`magical <damage class: magical>` :term:`elemental damage <damage set: elemental>`, the exact damage type determined when the wand is created.
-Any spells contained in the wand may be cast using Grace in place of Savvy while the wand is attuned, including opposed checks, spell range, and duration.
+Any spells contained in the wand may be cast using Grace in place of Savvy, including opposed checks, spell range, and duration.

 Focus Upgrades
 ----------